gregoryfoo95/gregoryfoo95/README.md

 ### <div align="center">I'm Greg!
 A full-stack software developer in RAiD, RSAF.</div>

-- 🔭 I've recently completed a bootcamp with General Assembly on Full Stack Web Dev!

-- 🌱 Personal: I’m currently working with Typescript and React while dabbling with Machine Learning/AI on the side!

-- 📝 Work: I'm currently working with Java and LuciadLightSpeed!
+- 📝 Work: I'm currently working with Java and LuciadLightSpeed, and dabbling with projects in the field of LLM!

 - 📫 How to reach me: Through email @ gregoryfoo@hotmail.com